ChristineKitchens/Credit_Risk_Analysis/README.md

 # Credit Risk Analysis

 ## Overview
-The Python scikit-learn and imbalanced-learn machine learning libraries were used to assess credit card risk based on features such as loan amount, interest, etc. The model target was the 'loan_risk', which can be either 'high-risk' or 'low-risk'.
+The Python scikit-learn and imbalanced-learn machine learning libraries were used to assess credit card risk based on features such as loan amount, interest, etc. The target for predicted outcome was 'loan_risk', which could be either 'high-risk' or 'low-risk'.
 Data was analyzed using six different supervised machine learning models:

 - [Resampling Models](https://github.com/InRegards2Pluto/Credit_Risk_Analysis#logistic-regression-model-with-resampling)
   - [Naive Random Oversampling](https://github.com/InRegards2Pluto/Credit_Risk_Analysis#naive-random-oversampling)